A Remote Worker's Guide to CDMX

 - Where to Work Out & Get Checked Out - Popular gyms and fitness studios, plus recommended doctors, hospitals, and clinics.

-- Things to Do - Museums, hotspots, and other "must dos" for your Mexico City bucket list.
+- Things to Do - Museums, hotspots, side trips, and other "must dos" for your Mexico City bucket list.

 And so much more!